Functions

 Bases: FunctionCore

 A representation of a Cognite Function.
-This is the writing version, which is used when creating a function.
+This is the write version, which is used when creating a function.

 • name (str) – Name of the function.